 TICKETS: The concert is nearly sold out.
 There are no more tickets available through Ticketweb, the Rio Theatre or Tomboy.

-RCNV has begun a Waiting List for a very limited number of Sponsorship seats (for $100 per ticket – $10,000 or more Sponsor donation) available only through RCNV.
+RCNV has begun a Waiting List for a very limited number of Sponsorship seats (Sliding Scale $100 per ticket up to $10,000 or more Sponsor donation) available only through RCNV.
 There are only a very limited number of these seats available.
 We cannot promise that being on the Waiting List will result in tickets.
 Contact us for more information about sponsorship.

 For more information: 831.423-1626